parvxh/WiDS-2023/README.md

 1. [Week-1](/Week-1/)
     We'll be diving into the fundamentals of Python and essential data science libraries such as NumPy, Matplotlib, and Pandas.
 4. [Final Project](/Final_Project/)
-    Creating A CNN model to detect brain tumor from grayscale MRI images
+    Creating a CNN model to detect brain tumor from grayscale MRI images
 ## Getting Started

 Before diving into the content, make sure you have the following prerequisites installed on your machine: